christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Securing BitShares with Ledger Nano
 ***********************************

-Your BitShares account can be secured by a Ledger Nano S hardware wallet.
-Hardware wallets secure crypto assets by protectign private keys, and provide transaction signing that occurs on the hardware device itself, rather than on a host computer.
+Your BitShares account can be secured by a `Ledger Nano S hardware wallet <https://shop.ledger.com/products/ledger-nano-s>`_.
+Hardware wallets secure crypto assets by protecting private keys.
+Transaction signing occurs on the hardware device itself, rather than on a host computer, isolating keys from exposure to malware or other threats.

 Requirements:
 =============